The Canary Murder Case (film): Reception

 The Canary Murder Case was released as both a silent and sound film.
-The film was released as an 80-minute talkie in most markets, and as a shorter silent in theater's not yet "wired for sound."
+The film was released as an 80-minute talkie in most markets, and as a shorter silent in theaters not yet "wired for sound."
 A few publications, such as The Film Daily, reviewed both formats.
 In side-by-side reviews,The Film Daily noted the length of the sound version to be 7171 feet, while the silent version was given as 5843 feet.
 The film received mixed reviews from critics, with specific notice and criticism towards Livingston's dubbing over Brooks.
 The New York World stated the film was "an example of a good movie plot gone wrong as the result of spoken dialogue", while The Cincinnati Enquirer called Brooks "much more satisfying optically than auditorily."

 Arthur herself later claimed that, during this time, she was a "very poor actress... inexperienced so far as genuine training was concerned."